rrazo1524/multi-os-network-lab/README.md

 IT student focused on system administration, networking, and cybersecurity.
 This repository serves as a hands-on lab portfolio demonstrating real-world technical skills through a self-built virtual environment.

+## 🚀 What This Portfolio Demonstrates

+This project demonstrates practical, job-ready experience in:

+- Linux system administration
+- Network troubleshooting and diagnostics
+- Firewall configuration and security hardening
+- Secure remote administration (SSH)
+- Network scanning and traffic analysis
+- Virtualized enterprise-style environments

+## 🎯 Career Focus

+Aspiring IT Support / System Administrator / Cybersecurity Analyst with a focus on hands-on infrastructure, networking, and defensive security skills.

 ## 👨‍💻 IT & Cybersecurity Lab Portfolio

 A structured, hands-on virtual lab environment demonstrating real-world skills in Linux administration, networking, system security, and troubleshooting.